manthenasirisha/monitorAndTrackStudentProgress/README.md

 TODO

--- Assign project to student
-    -- Popup to show the items
-    --
+-- Display name of the supervisor on the supervisor page -- show supervisors on project page
+-- Add the marks box on each stage and show it in the total (database changes) -- email